 Finally, our favorite bee-friendly plant pick is…

-No list of bee-favorites is complete without the mention of the iconic calendula flower.
+No list of bee favorites is complete without the mention of the iconic calendula flower.
 The flower is noticeable from afar due to its vivid orange and yellow appearance, making it more attractive to bees.

-For a long time, homoeopathic medicine has used Calendula and it has pharmaceutical properties as well.
+For a long time, homeopathic medicine has used Calendula, and it has pharmaceutical properties as well.
 This edible plant makes calendula tea, calendula shortbread cookies, and calendula cupcake sprinkles.
 Planting these in your bee-friendly garden can yield benefits for both of you.

 Our planet's flower-rich habitats shrink by the day.
 Meanwhile, other plants and vegetables we consume daily only flourish due to bees' hard work.
 By growing bee-friendly plants in your garden, you will be able to do your part in preserving the bee population.

 To become a real bee champion, make sure you have bee-friendly plants available year-round.
 Consider growing the flowers, herbs, fruits, and vegetables mentioned in this list for a bee-friendly garden.
 You'll also benefit from the various numerous domestic benefits that these plants have to offer.